 - A microloan is also called microcredit, but these two are quite different.

 - Institutions that offer microloans also offer various products related to microfinance loans.
-For example, many financial companies offer micro-insurance, banks accounts, providing financial education etc.
+For example, many financial companies offer micro-insurance, bank accounts, providing financial education, etc.

-- Microfinance loans lies within the bracket of $100 and $25,000.
+- Microfinance loans lie within the bracket of $100 and $25,000.
 The idea of microcredit is to offer self-sufficiency to people who are not financially stable.

 Why are the interest rates for microfinance loans so high?